ponolite/Police_Arrests_And_Strip_Searches/README.md

-# Slightly Positive Correlation Between Racialization, Gendering and Police Strip Searches in the Toronto Municipal, 2020-2021
+# Positive Correlation Between Racialization, Gendering and Police Strip Searches in the Toronto Municipal, 2020-2021

 ## Overview of Repository